mvolkmann/blog/src/drizzle.md

 - Start the database server by entering `pg_ctl -D /usr/local/pgsql/data start`

-- Create a database by entering `createdb {db-name}`.
-  For this example, the database name is "drizzle-demo".

 - Install Node or Bun.

 - Create a Node or Bun project.